-To complete the admission process, all requirements listed below must be completed and evidence of these requirements presented to the ADN Administrative Assistant prior to June 1st.
+To complete the ADMISSION PROCESS, all requirements listed below must be completed and evidence of these requirements presented to the ADN office prior to August 1st.
+Students will not be registered for classes until they have completed the ADMISSION PROCESS.

-- 1. Current Basic Cardiac Life Support (BCLS) certification from the American Heart Association class "C" for Health Care Providers.
-A current BCLS card is required before the applicant can attend clinical rotations. - 2.
-Evidence of mental and physical health as documented in a physical examination. - 3.
-Evidence of all immunizations or acceptable titer levels, in writing, as required by the Texas Department of Health (Measles, Mumps, Rubella, (MMR): Diphtheria, Tetanus, Pertussis (DTap); Varicella; Meningitis; and Hepatitis "B" series). - 4.
-Written evidence of negative Tuberculin screen or negative chest x-ray.
-Documentation must be - 5.
-Evidence of health insurance.
-Such insurance must be maintained for the duration of enrollment in the nursing program. - 6.
-Negative drug urine screen (instructions will be provided). - 7.
-Purchase of the approved school uniform, logo, lab coat, fully enclosed white shoes, and laboratory supplies (approved stethoscope, pen light, and watch with second hand) as required. - 8.
-Basic computer skills must be evident by a course grade or ability to demonstrate computer competence. - 9.
-It is required that the student have a computer and continuous access to the internet. - 10.
-Students are required to carry liability insurance throughout the program.
-The fee for this insurance is included in the admission fees.
+- 1. Declared a Registered Nursing major with the office of admissions by completing the Declaration of Major Field of Student Form. - 2.
+Current Basic Life Support (BLS) certification\ from the American Heart Association class "C" for Health Care Providers.
+A current BLS card is required before the applicant can attend clinical rotations - 3.
+Evidence\ of mental and physical health as documented in a physical - 4.
+Evidence\ of all immunizations or acceptable serum titer levels, in writing, as required by the Texas Department of Health (Measles, Mumps, Rubella, (MMR): Diphtheria; Tetanus, Pertussis (DTap); Varicella, Meningitis; and Hepatitis "B" series). - 5.
+Current documentation\ of negative Tuberculin screen.
+If applicant has a positive reading, a chest X-ray is required with accompanying documentation indicating no active symptoms of active TB such as productive cough, night sweats, or unexplained weight loss.
+Annual TB screen is required. - 6.
+Evidence\ of personal health insurance.
+Such insurance must be maintained for the duration of enrollment in the nursing program.

+- 7. Negative drug urine screen\ (instructions will be provided).
+A positive drug screen on admission to the program for an unauthorized substance will cause the applicant to no longer be eligible to come into the program. - 8.
+Purchase of the approved school uniform, patches, lab coat, fully closed white shoes, and laboratory supplies (approved blood pressure cuff, stethoscope, pen light, bandage scissors, hemostat, and watch with second hand) as required. - 9.
+Basic computer skills must be evident by a course grade or ability to demonstrate computer competence. - 10.
+All nursing students are required to have a working computer, computer camera and continuous access to the internet.
+Ability to scan documents for uploading into Canvas and Typhon is also required.
+This can be done on a computer using one of many free phone apps.
+Scanners are also available in the SWTJC libraries. - 11.
+Students are required to carry liability insurance\ throughout the program.
+The fee for this insurance is included in the admission fees. - \All health documentation and insurance carriers must be based in the United States.
+No foreign insurance or health documentation will be accepted for any reason.